samrevanoor/jeopardy/README.md

 - Wrong answers do not change the player's total points
 - The maximum points a player can get is 300 (if they guess every question correctly)
 - The minimum points a player can get is 0 (if they guess every question incorrectly)
+- Some questions offer bonus stars as well!
+If you get those right, you get a star (maximum: 5 stars per level)
 - Player will only have one chance to answer each question
 - Player can reset the game at any time